 K. The grant is not transferable to another individual.

 A. Grants will be designated and administered by The Foundation of the ASNR.

 B. The Research Committee of the ASNR, or its designate, will provide review and recommendations to the Foundation for the recipient of the grant.

-C. The Grant Program Review Scoring Scale can be found at the end of this prospectus, or you may click here to access the scale on the Foundation website.
+C. The Grant Program Review Scoring Scale can be found at the end of this prospectus or by clicking here.

-Please visit https://asnr.smapply.io to submit your application by creating an account and logging-on to select the award for which you would like to apply.
+Please visit https://asnr.smapply.io to submit your application by creating an account and logging-on to select the grant for which you would like to apply.

 B. Selection of grant recipients will be in early spring, with subsequent notification of the recipient and institution.
 All those with interests in the award, or employees of an institution that may be involved in the award, shall recuse themselves from voting on such applications.
 If applications are received from the institutions of the Research Committee Co-chairs, the Co-chair(s) will recuse themselves the responsibility of coordinating review of the applications from their home institution.

 C. Please visit FAQ section of the Foundation of the ASNR website at https://foundation.asnr.org/page/awards-and-honors/frequently-asked-questions/ for further clarifications.

 D. In May/June 2023, the Foundation Research Grants announcement will be made via eNews and posted on the ASNR and Foundation of the ASNR websites.
 The recipient will present their research at the ASNR 62nd Annual Meeting & The Foundation of the ASNR Symposium May 18-22, 2024 at Caesars Palace in Las Vegas, Nevada, and receive an invitation to the President’s Reception for that meeting.